The Role of Audiologists in Custom Hearing Aid Fitting

 How long do hearing aid batteries generally last?

-What are some best practices for maintaining hearing aid batteries?
+What are some common factors that affect hearing aid functionality?